Drs Charleton and John C. Yeatman, Mrs. Elizabeth Yeatman and other Yeatman family members

 Record of military service (letter to Dr. J.C.
 Yeatman from the Australian Army, October 1982)

-Notes for an article or lecture on pain in the upper abdomen.
+Notebook with ms notes for an article or lecture on pain in the upper abdomen.
 1 v. undated.

 Medals and awards of Capt. (later Lieutenant) C. Yeatman [Photographs only.
 Medals transferred in 2011 to the Keswick Military Museum at the request of the Yeatman family]